Wisser/Jailer/README.md

 Use the installation file "Jailer-database-tools-n.n.n.msi" (for Windows) or "jailer-database-tools_n.n.n-x64.deb" (for Linux).

 Unless you want to use your own Java installation.
-Then unzip the file "jailer_n.n.n.zip".
+Or also if you want to use the command line interface (CLI).
+In this cases unzip the file "jailer_n.n.n.zip".
 See also <a href="https://wisser.github.io/Jailer/faq.html#multiuser">https://wisser.github.io/Jailer/faq.html#multiuser</a>

 To start the tool from the unpacked zip: